SBCURLEY/myproject/README.md

 ## 2. Import Libraries

-We require the following libraries to analyse the dataset.
+I imported the following libraries to analyse the dataset.

  - Pandas